 In India, the national Government has been implementing policies and programmes that aim towards upgrading skills of unemployed and under-employed people and entrepreneurs in the informal sector, especially of youth and women.
 In India, which has a large labour force (estimated at 7 million people) and unemployment rate of 7.2 percent, the need for skill development of the poor, out of school youth, and the less educated is substantial.
 In 2011, with 113,911,636 literates who had studied up to secondary school, 82 percent female workers and 78 percent male workers were engaged in the informal sector in urban areas.
-In the rural areas the challenges have to do with under-employment.
+In the rural areas thee challenges have to do with under-employment.

-Name of Organisation Saath Livelihood Services Type: Section 25 Company (Not for Profit) Date of registration: 12th February 2007, with Registrar of Companies Gujarat under Companies Act, 1956 Corporate Identity Number: U74999GJ2007NPL049997 Registered Office: 0/102 Nandanvan V Near Prernatirth Derasar, Jodhpur Tekra Ahmedabad 380015, Gujarat
+Date of registration: 12th February 2007, with Registrar of Companies Gujarat under Companies Act, 1956 Corporate Identity Number: U74999GJ2007NPL049997 Registered Office: 0/102 Nandanvan V Near Prernatirth Derasar, Jodhpur Tekra Ahmedabad 380015, Gujarat Туре: Section 25 Company (Not for Profit)

-Saath Livelihood Services possesses registrations under:
+Saath Livelihoods possesses registrations under: